steverydz/steverydz.github.io/_posts/2020-11-15-just-write.md

 ---
 layout: post
 title: Just write
+description: Where I talk about the importance of writing
 ---

 Inspired by [a blog post from a colleague of mine](https://robinwinslow.uk/2020/11/13/i-am-a-blogger/) I&rsquo;ve decided to try my hand at blogging again.
 It was less than a year ago that [I said the same thing](/2019/12/07/a-new-beginning), but I fell into the trap of thinking I had nothing to write about.